 Martial Artists need more than Adjustments; they need a doctor who fully understands what they do and most importantly how to properly return them back to the mat.
-Dr. Jack’s decades of experience in martial arts, fitness and health care allows him to truely understand martial arts injuries and martial artists' psyches.
-Below is a list of fighting arts that Dr Jack has had some formal trainning in; however, Dr Jack avidly researches and explores other martial arts in non-formal settings.
+Dr. Jack’s decades of experience in martial arts, fitness and health care allows him to truly understand martial arts injuries and martial artists' psyches.
+Below is a list of fighting arts that Dr Jack has had some formal training in; however, Dr Jack avidly researches and explores other martial arts in non-formal settings.

 Martial arts studied through the years:

 Aikido (Aikikai) - Genti Penneweart > Seiichi Sugano > Morihei Ueshiba